“Look, most people just don’t want to hear the truth about what happens to our soldiers in war.

 “Don’t do that,” said Peter, pulling him off the wall.
 “Everything around here is loose as shale.
 You could drop that wall on somebody’s head, or yours,” he said.

-They dug into the messy ground.
+They dug into the wet ground.
 Night fell.
 The clouds gathered once more and began to sprinkle on their helmets.
 Kirk, Gerard, Alex, and one of the veterans by the name of Ludwig–they didn’t know if that was his first name or last name–sat shivering in their muddy hole, gathering their stiff trench coats around themselves, their knees practically touching in the center.
-The fact that he had his friends with him was literally the only good thing in his universe, Kirk mused.
-All else was persistent misery since the moment they crossed the river two nights ago.
-To top it off, Ludwig gave him the creeps.
+The fact that he had his friends with him was literally the only good thing about t his place, Kirk mused.
+All else had been persistent misery since the moment they crossed the river two nights ago.
+Having to sit in a foxhole with Ludwig only made it worse.
+The strange vet gave all of them the creeps.

 “I hate Llael,” Gerard said miserably.